Exterior-point Optimization for Sparse and Low-rank Optimization: Convergence analysis

 \section{Convergence analysis}

 This section is organized as follows.
-We start with the definition of the local minima, followed by the assumptions we use in our convergence analysis.
-Then, we discuss the convergence roadmap, where the first step involves showing that the exterior point minimization function is locally strongly convex and smooth around local minima, and the second step entails connecting the local minima with the underlying operator controlling \textsf{NExOS}.
-Finally, we present the main convergence result.
+We start with the definition of the key geometry property of sets involving sparse and low-rank optimization problems.
+Then we define the local minima of such problems, followed by the assumptions we use in our convergence analysis.
+We next discuss the convergence roadmap, where the first step involves showing that the exterior point minimization function is locally strongly convex and smooth around local minima, and the second step entails connecting the local minima with the underlying operator controlling \textsf{NExOS}.
+Then, we present the main result, which shows that, under mild regularity conditions, the inner algorithm of \textsf{NExOS} finds local minima for the penalized problems at a linear convergence rate, and as the penalty parameter goes to zero, the local minima of the penalized problems converge to a local minimum of the original problem.
+Furthermore, we show that, when those regularity conditions do not hold, the inner algorithm is still guaranteed to subsequentially converge to a first-order stationary point at the rate $o(1/\sqrt{k})$.

+{ The key geometric property of sparse and low-rank constraint sets that we use in our convergence analysis is {\it prox-regularity at local minima}, \emph{i.e.}, having single-valued Euclidean projection around local minima \cite{PoliRocka2000}.
+Prox-regularity of a set at a point is defined as follows.

+\begin{defn}[Prox-regular set \cite{PoliRocka2000}] A nonempty closed set $\mathcal{S}\subseteq\mathbf{E}$ is prox-regular at a point $x\in\mathcal{S}$ if projection onto $\mathcal{S}$ is single-valued on a neighborhood of $x$.
+The set $\mathcal{S}$ is prox-regular if it is prox-regular at every point in the set. \end{defn}